Alfresco/alfresco-ng2-components/docs/extensibility.md

 # Form Extensibility and Customisation

-_Note: it is assumed you are familiar with Alfresco Activiti form definition structure._
+_Note: it is assumed you are familiar with Alfresco Process Services (powered by Activiti) form definition structure._

 - How components and widgets are rendered on a Form
 - Replacing default form widgets with custom components